 This booklet is designed to provide information and assist partnerships in filing their Georgia partnership tax returns.
-I recommend you review the Department's website to determine if the changes affect your return.
+I recommend you review the Department's website if there are any changes affecting your return.

 This booklet contains the instructions required by most partnerships.
 If you need forms, we encourage you to visit our website at dor.georgia.gov.
 There you can download forms and always obtain up-to-date tax information and news from the Department of Revenue.